The Oxford & Cambridge Singing School

 Dr Simon Jackson

-Simon combines his work as an Organist and Conductor at Little St Mary’s, Cambridge with his work as a Leverhulme Early Career Fellow in the Department of English and Comparative Literary Studies at Warwick University.
+Dr Simon Jackson is Director of Music at Peterhouse College, Cambridge, which he combines with his work as an Organist and Conductor at Little St Mary’s, Cambridge.
 Simon began his musical training as a Chorister at York Minster and moved to Cambridge in 2002 to study at Jesus College, where he was awarded a Choral Scholarship.
 After his undergraduate studies, he spent a year in Peterborough, singing as a lay clerk, before returning to Cambridge to continue his academic studies.
 He has a PhD on the musical interests of the 17th Century Metaphysical Poet George Herbert and is pursuing his academic studies alongside his work as a freelance musician in Cambridge.

 Samantha Wickham studied Classics at university before working in HR management for many years within the banking and insurance industry.
-Samantha is responsibile for the business managment, marketing and administration of the singing School.
+Samantha is responsible for the business management, marketing and administration of the Singing School.
 She and Edward have three children and they are passionate about giving children the opportunity to explore classical music in a fun and rewarding way.

 Ana-Maria Rincon attended the Guildhall School of Music on a scholarship where she specialised in Early Music.
 In her final year she was awarded the Celia Mizony prize and along with her group ‘Musikfreunde’ won the Early Music Network Competition.